 Monitoring your social media ROI in the context of the market is critical.
 It enables you to detect and act on bigger trends when it comes to things like cost-per-click (CPC) and click-through rate (CTR).

 The social media landscape is constantly evolving.
 Algorithm changes, seasonal campaigns, new competitors – all of which can impact your revenue.
-Keeping an eye on how your paid ROI is fluctuating in relation to your market is critical to create and maintain a robust social media marketing strategy.
+Keeping an eye on how your paid ROI is fluctuating in relation to your market is critical for creating and maintaining a robust social media marketing strategy.

 6. How to report on social media performance and ROI